 All Examples All WebLogic Enterprise Connectivity Examples

-This example demonstrates how to use WebLogic Enterprise Connectivity to access a WebLogic Enterprise CORBA object from a servlet on WebLogic Server.
-The example uses WebLogic JSP and the WebLogic JSPServlet.
+This example demonstrates how to use WebLogic Enterprise Connectivity to access a WebLogic Enterprise CORBA object from a stateless Enterprise JavaBean (EJB) on WebLogic Server.
+There are two ways to run this example:

 The remaining steps are performed at run time.